orion-junkins/river-level-forecasting/README.md

 ```

 # Startup
-The rest of the codebase follows a similar workflow to the proof of concept, but with far more advanced capabilities, increased flexibility, and increased modularity.

 The reset of the README will serve as a high level walkthrough of the core forecasting code.

 Most relevant functionality lives in `./forecasting/`